|

 paths to the ACTS station.
 There we got a small boat, which took us

-through a tiny creek back to Explornapo.
+through a tiny creek back to Explorama.
 Along the way a giant Blue Morpho

 butterfly suddenly appeared and flew over us and then trailed us for a few